dattnguyen82/TokenERC/README.md

 ## Test

 There are 2 types of tests for each sample ERC Token: smart contracts and javascript.
-I recommend testing using Javascript as it much more usable, however a sample test smart contract has been provided as well.
+I recommend testing using javascript as it much more usable, however a sample test smart contract has been provided as well.

 You can run the unit tests using truffle